manjunathc/udacity-driveless-car-program/p10-CarND-MPC-Project/README.md

 ### Rubric Point

 ** Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried **

 I started with N = 20 and dt = 0.05 which was 1 sec.
 I thought it was a good parameter for prediction.
-Eventhough the car was with the track, it was swaying across the path especially during the tracjectory motion.
+Even though the car was with the track, it was swaying across the path especially during the tracjectory motion.

 So, I modified both N, dt with Various values.
 There are videos for N=7 and dt = 0.3 and 0.8.

 Finally, N=7 with dt = 0.1 and Latency with 150 ms worked various speeds of 50, 75 and 100 MPH.
 All the values were based on trial and Error.

 The tuning of cost funtions played a major role in achieveing the final result.
 I increased the Orientation error by multiplicative factor(10) and a higher penalty factor (1250) was added to the steering angle for a stable control behavior at higher velocities.
+I even tuned the latency to 150 ms to account for the processing time of the solver and the latency of the communication with the simulator.

+This did help to reduce the Oscillations.

 All these changes can be found at lines 87, 100 and 101 in MPC.cpp.

+Final Values Used MPC.cpp

+	* N = 7;  //N is the number of timesteps in the horizon.
+	* dt = 0.1;  //dt is the time elapses between actuations
+	* reference_cte = 0.0;
+	* reference_epsi = 0.0;
+	* reference_v = 50.0;
+	* Weight for reference_epsi = 10
+	* Weight for Orientation error = 10
+	* Weight for Steering angle = 1250
+	* Latency = 150 ms

 Other Values tried